Arctic Circle: Human habitation

 The largest communities north of the Arctic Circle are situated in Russia, Norway, and Sweden: Murmansk (population 295,374) and Norilsk (178,018) in Russia; Tromsø (75,638) in Norway, Vorkuta (58,133) in Russia, Bodø (52,357) and Harstad (24,703) in Norway; and Kiruna, Sweden (22,841).
 In Finland, the largest settlement in the immediate vicinity of the Arctic Circle is Rovaniemi (62,667), lying 6 km south of the line.
 Salekhard (51,186) in Russia is the only city in the world located directly on the Arctic Circle.

-In contrast, the largest North American community north of the Arctic Circle, Sisimiut (Greenland), has approximately 5,600 inhabitants.
+In contrast, the largest Danish community north of the Arctic Circle, Sisimiut (Greenland), has approximately 5,600 inhabitants.
 In the United States, Utqiagvik, Alaska (formerly known as Barrow) is the largest settlement north of the Arctic Circle with about 5,000 inhabitants.
 The largest such community in Canada is Inuvik in the Northwest Territories, with 3,137 inhabitants.

+Exclusive economic zones

+The Arctic region, defined as the area north of 66°33′ N latitude, comprises land, internal waters, territorial seas, and exclusive economic zones (EEZs).
+All land and non-international waters within this circle fall under the jurisdiction of eight states: Canada, the Kingdom of Denmark (via Greenland), Finland, Iceland, Norway, Russia, Sweden, and the United States.

+Under international law, including the United Nations Convention on the Law of the Sea (UNCLOS), the North Pole and the surrounding high seas of the Arctic Ocean are not owned by any country.
+Sovereignty in the region is managed through established maritime zones, though the "Arctic Five" (Canada, Denmark, Norway, Russia, and the United States) maintain specific rights over their respective continental shelves and EEZs.